ashi009/bestroutetb/README.md

 Where

   * **`--local`** is used to specify a list of country abbreviations and IP subnets to be routed to default gateway.
-Default to CN.
+Default to `CN`.
   * **`--vpn`** is used to specify a list of country abbreviations and IP subnets to be routed to VPN gateway.
-Default to US,GB,JP,HK.
+Default to `US,GB,JP,HK`.
   * **`--onlyAPNIC`** is used ignore non-APNIC administered IPs.
 When not set, non-APNIC IPs will be routed by VPN gateway.
 Default not set.